 Essential Tips for Effective Facebook Advertising

-Facebook has gotten a lot of press in recent months and most of it hasn’t been so great.
-However, as marketers, we rely on platforms like Facebook to do our jobs.
+Facebook's reputation has taken quite a sustained hit over the past few years as it seems unable to detach itself from political controversy.
+However, as marketers, we rely on platforms like Facebook to help us reach the audiences who still use them in their millions and sometimes billions.
 Because of this, it’s hard to ignore the importance of this kind of advertising and the potential returns it can produce for business and clients.
-Therefore, being aware of providing the best possible experience to users is essential.
+With that in mind, understanding how to provide the best possible experience to users while advertising on these platforms is essential.

 This cannot be understated!
 Your creative is going to be the first thing a potential client or customer is going to see.
 You have probably heard this a thousand times by now, but users are going to make a split-second decision when they see your ad.
-And if your ad doesn’t stand out or look intriguing to your audience their going to just keep scrolling.
-It’s becoming easier and easier to avoid ads and customers are becoming more and more desensitised to them and therefore far better at ignoring them.
-So, you need to not only stand out but also provide some kind of value in your ad.
+And if your ad doesn’t stand out or look intriguing to your audience they are going to just keep scrolling.
+It’s becoming easier and easier to avoid ads and customers are becoming more and more desensitised to and far better at ignoring them.
+With that in mind you need to not only stand out even more but also provide some kind of value over and above the norm in your ad.

-If you yourself don’t have an internal design team to create great graphics for your ads, you can always use free tools such as Canva and Animoto.
+If you don’t have access to a design team to create great graphics for your ads there are some great solutions to try, even if you aren't artistically gifted!
+Why not try some of the free platforms available, such as Canva and Animoto?
+These intuitive services offer a huge variety of ready to use templates that can be tailored and branded just for you.
 We would also recommend investing in the Adobe Creative Cloud suite as this will help enormously when creating Facebook ads.

 Don’t Spend a Fortune

-It can be easy to fall into the trap of spending a fortune on campaigns, but often increasing a budget isn’t going to make a failing campaign better or give you the ROI intended.
+It can be easy to fall into the trap of spending a fortune on campaigns, but often increasing a budget isn’t going to make a failing campaign better or deliver the right ROI.
 In fact, there are many ways you can create low-cost campaigns which perform just as well if not better than high-cost ones.

-Lead ads often sound like a great idea, they allow users to quickly and efficiently complete a form which will give you lots of their details.
+Lead ads often sound like a great idea, they allow users to quickly and efficiently complete a form which will give you lots of new leads/contacts.
 However, they can be a bit too easy for the user.
-Because there is so little effort involved, the quality of leads you might be collecting are often far lower than what you might expect.
+Because there is so little effort involved, the quality of leads you collect is likely to be relatively poor and so ROAS (Return on Ad Spend) is likely to be reduced, as well as clogging up your CRM, and your sales teams' time, with low value, likely cold, data.

-One way you can review your lead quality is through keeping track of your leads through whatever CMS your using.
-Using tools such as Zapier to connect Facebook to a content management system will mean you can optimise for quality not just volume.
+You can review your lead quality by keeping track of your leads through whatever CMS (Content Management System) you are using.
+Tools such as Zapier can connect Facebook to a CMS will mean you can optimise for quality as well as volume.
+There are a variety of CMS platforms available, some free, some not.
+We recommend the free version of HubSpot which can be upgraded as your database and requirements evolve.

 Another tactic to ensure you get the most out of your leads is to use custom conversions for qualifying leads.
-This means you can add a follow-up link into any conversations with leads and see what ad groups and campaigns are providing the best leads.
-This allows for optimisation in the future.
+Custom conversions allow you to create rules for events or URLs.
+The rules let you measure more specific customer actions.
+You can also use custom conversions to optimise your ad delivery and reach people who are most likely to take the actions you care about.
+Not only does this allow you to see what ad groups and campaigns are providing the best leads, it also facilitates optimisation in the future.

 Most of the time best practice is to be advised.
-However, you shouldn’t constrain yourself in order to use best practices.
+However, you shouldn’t constrain yourself in order to use best practices when they don't complement your objectives.

 Some common best practice examples are as follows: